-- Churches and other places of Worship Construction of a barn or other agricultural building (e.g. silo) and structural practices as identified in Table II in the "Agricultural Management Practices Catalog for Nonpoint Source Pollution in New York State" that include the construction or reconstruction of impervious area, excluding projects that involve soil disturbances of less than five acres Golf courses - Institutional development; includes hospitals, prisons, schools and colleges
+- Churches and other places of worship Construction of a barn or other agricultural building (e.g. silo) and structural practices as identified in Table II in the "Agricultural Management Practices Catalog for Nonpoint Source Pollution in New York State" that include the construction or reconstruction of impervious area, excluding projects that involve soil disturbances of less than five acres. - Institutional development; includes hospitals, prisons, schools and colleges - Industrial facilities; includes industrial parks Landfills - Dannins Municipal facilities; includes highway garages, transfer stations, office buildings, POTW's, water treatment plants, and water storage tanks - Office complexes - Playgrounds that include the construction or reconstruction of impervious area Sports complexes

-- Institutional development, includes nospitals, prisons, schools and colleges Industrial facilities; includes industrial parks Landfills Municipal facilities; includes highway garages, transfer stations, office buildings, POTW's, water treatment plants, and water storage tanks - Office complexes - Playgrounds that include the construction or reconstruction of impervious area - Sports complexes - Sports complexes Racetracks; includes racetracks with earthen (dirt) surface Road construction or reconstruction, including roads constructed as part of the construction activities itset of I Table 1
+- Sports complexes: Racetracks; includes racetracks with earthen (dirt) surface Road construction or reconstruction, including roads constructed as part of the construction activities listed in Table 1